tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 unassigns `C` and then tries to find another value that satisfies `C`.
 It
 does: it finds that `C` could be 1.
 And so we have the second bit string: `[0, 0, 1]`.
 Prolog backtracks to `C`, unassigns it, and discovers that there are no other values that it can assign to `C`.
-So now it backtracks to `B`, and unassigns `B`.
+So it unassigns `C` and backtracks to `B`, and then unassigns `B`.
 It tries to find a different assignment to `B`, and ends up assigning 1 to `B`.
 Now it tries to find a value for `C`.
 The first value it finds is `0`, and so `C` gets assigned that.
-This gives the third bit string:
-`[0, 1, 0]`.
-Backtracking and continues in this fashion until all bit strings have been generated.
+This gives the third bit string: `[0, 1, 0]`.
+Backtracking continues in this fashion until all bit strings have been generated.

 While this is a simple way to generate bit strings in Prolog, it would be more convenient to have a function that calculates all bit strings of length `N`,